How to Stay Cool Naturally in the Summer Heat

 Dangerous Heat Exposure

-Direct sun exposure during peak hours (10 AM - 4 PM)
+Direct sun exposure during peak hours (10 AM - 4 PM).

-Strenuous outdoor exercise in high temperatures
+Strenuous outdoor exercise in high temperatures can be dangerous.

 Common Cooling Mistakes

-Over-relying on air conditioning - can cause temperature shock
+Over-relying on air conditioning can cause temperature shock.

 Natural Body Cooling Techniques